In My Blood (Shawn Mendes song): Composition

-"In My Blood" is a rock and pop rock ballad, whose acoustic opening was described as "soft and despairing".
+"In My Blood" has been classified as a ballad in the rock or pop rock genre, whose acoustic opening was described as "soft and despairing".
 As the song progresses, "an insistent drum comes in" before Mendes' voice rises on the chorus.
 A Rolling Stone contributor noted that the chorus features "shuddering drums" and "throbbing electric guitars", with "choral backing vocals" that "add soothing textures to the final hook".
-Mendes's vocals spare from A2 to C5 in this song.
+Sheet music for "In My Blood" is in the key of F major and a tempo of 70 beats per minute, while Mendes's vocals span from A3 to Bb5.

 Critical reception

 Jon Caramanica from The New York Times opined it as a standout in comparison to Mendes' previous singles, referring to how "scarred and forlorn" he sounds while commending his songwriting ability.
 Hugh McIntyre of Forbes.com noted that the song is an evolution of Mendes' well-known sound, beginning with "a familiar acoustic guitar".
 He wrote that Mendes has adopted "a more mature Kings of Leon-type sound", calling the song "a job well done".

 Mike Nied of Idolator opined that "the sweeping anthem offers an intimate glimpse into his deepest thoughts", with a radio-friendly pop rock instrumental, adding that the song "sounds like another sure-fire smash".
 He concluded by calling it "a moving and inspiring track and a wonderful taste of things to come".
 Gil Kaufman of Billboard deemed the song "one of Mendes' most mature efforts to date".
 In another Billboard article, Abby Jones listed it as his best single to date.
 Fuse's Jeff Benjamin praised the song's mature themes and deemed it an "arena-rock anthem."